shreejitmurthy/meta-parser/README.md

 # Meta Parser
 **meta_parser** is a single-header, STB-style C library for data-driven code generation.
 It parses simple metadata files describing objects and fields, automatically generating corresponding C structs in an output header file.
 Lightweight, dependency-free, and easy to integrate into any project.

 This was made primarily to support serialisation and deserialisation for low level game development.
-It was developed in an afternoon, and was very enjoyable.
+Version 1.0 was developed in an afternoon, and was very enjoyable.

 ## The Language
 The language serves as a lightweight schema definition format that describes objects and their fields.
 It is a a minimal, declarative language for defining data objects.
 Designed for simplicity and direct translation to C structs.